oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 - Run SQL statements as APP_USER on the target database to generate an allow-list
 - Deploy the SQL Firewall policy for APP_USER
 - Test the SQL Firewall policy
-- Allow a violation SQL statement and test it
+- Add a SQL statement from the violation log to the allow-list

 ### Prerequisites